Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

 # Deploy FHIR server and migration tool
 This sample will guide you through deploying a demo of the migration tool using an ARM/Bicep Template and subsequently testing the server using a Postman collection.

-If you already have existing test API for FHIR server and Azure Health Data Services FHIR servers, you may skip this tutorial and go straight to deploying the migration tool. <mark>##TODO</mark>

 # Prerequisites needed
 1. An Azure account